 During surgery, the doctor will begin by making an incision on the eye in order to remove the clouded lens, which will then be replaced by a new artificial lens called an intraocular lens (IOL).
 The implant will not change the outward appearance of your eye, but it can drastically improve your vision.

-In removing the cataract, the doctor will use one of two standard methods.
+When removing the cataract, the doctor will use one of two standard methods.
 Phacoemulsification uses ultrasound to break the lens into pieces for removal through a small incision, while extracapsular extraction involves removing the entire lens at once through a large incision.
 Our doctors use the most advanced form of small incision phacoemulsification technology.
 The incision is made either at the far edge of the cornea or in the sclera (the white of the eye), and is also used for the placement of the implant.
 Small incisions tend to heal quickly and usually do not require stitches, but a large incision will need stitches to ensure that it closes and heals properly.

 The exact shape and size of each implant varies from eye to eye, but all are held in place by small flexible loops called haptics that are attached to the lens.
 Implants are intended to last a lifetime, and are made of materials like silicone and acrylic that will not irritate your eye.